 Published by Brian Davis

-Brian Davis is an active musician, songwriter and writer.
-He is currently a senior at Eureka College majoring in English and creative writing and is an avid Chicago Cubs, Chicago Bulls, and Chicago Bears fan...
+Brian Davis is an active musician, songwriter and writer, a senior at Eureka College majoring in English and creative writing, and an avid Chicago Cubs, Chicago Bulls, and Chicago Bears fan.
+Brian spends a g...
 View profile

 - Super Retroid: Final Fantasy VII